Anzac Day trading hours for licensed premises

 The Anzac Day public holiday affects trading hours, service of alcohol and use of gaming machines for licensed premises.

-For related Anzac Day activities, refer to separate guides:
+For related Anzac Day activities, refer to the following:

 - For two-up regulations, see Two-up on Anzac Day or Part 8A of the Charitable and Non-profit Gaming Act 1999.

-- For trading hours in non-licensed premises, refer to Anzac Day trading hours.
+- For trading hours in non-licensed premises, read about Anzac Day trading hours.

 Standard licence conditions

-On 24 April, the sale and supply of alcohol must cease at midnight (with a grace period of 30 minutes permitted until 12.30am for patrons to finish their drinks).
+On 24 April each year, the sale and supply of alcohol must cease at midnight (with a grace period of 30 minutes permitted until 12.30am for patrons to finish consuming their drinks).

 From 10am to 1pm on Anzac Day (25 April), liquor may only be sold or supplied with a meal in a part of the premises that is ordinarily set aside for dining, if the meal is also prepared, served and intended to be eaten on the premises.